ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 ### Text

-Unlike most power systems, in Skyblock: Zero's power system, almost all machines conducts power to other machines.
+Unlike most power systems, in Skyblock: Zero's power system, almost all machines conducts power to other machines, so machines are like wires here.
 Wires are useful when you have 2 far apart factories that you want to connect, for aesthetics, or for organization.
 The power unit Cosmic Joules is abbreviated to Cj in most interfaces.